String.prototype.toUpperCase()

 Output:

-It’s important to notice that a string is immutable.
-Therefore, the toUpperCase() method doesn’t change the original string.
-Instead, it returns a new string with all characters converted to uppercase.
+In JavaScript, strings are immutable, therefore, the toUpperCase() method doesn’t change the original string but returns a new string with all characters converted to uppercase instead.

 if (id > 0) {